 - Eye disease

 Important factors for Diabetics to consider when applying for Life Insurance

 When applying for life insurance, there are some important factors that insurance underwriters will take into consideration when providing you with a quote.

-- Diabetes Types – When you start the process of securing diabetes life insurance, you will no doubt speak to various insurers and insurance brokers.
-They will start by asking you if you have gestational, Type One or Type Two Diabetes.
-This simple question helps them determine the premiums you will pay.
+- Diabetic Types – When you start the process of securing diabetes life insurance, you will no doubt speak to various insurers and insurance brokers.
+They will start by asking you if you have gestational, Type 1 or Type 2 Diabetes.
 If you have Type 1 Diabetes then your premiums are likely to be higher because the condition is ordinarily diagnosed earlier in your life (rule of thumb; the longer you have had the condition, the higher the premiums you’ll pay).
-If you have gestational diabetes then your life insurance premiums should remain the same on the proviso that your blood sugar returns to normal.
-We have a considerable amount of experience when it comes to Diabetes life insurance for both Type One and Type Two Diabetes.
+If you have Gestational Diabetes then your life insurance premiums should remain the same on the proviso that your blood sugar returns to normal after birth.
+We have a considerable amount of experience when it comes to Diabetes life insurance for both Type 1 Diabetes and Type 2 Diabetes.

 - Time period since diagnosis – The more recently your diagnosis was made, the less of an impact you will typically see in the cost of your cost of premium.
 Therefore, if you are considering taking out a life insurance policy, doing so sooner rather than later is likely to keep the costs down as much as possible.